 With the popularity of service-oriented software development (SOSD), a large number of Web services have been released on the Internet and lots of developers have built their mashups (a new type of Web application) that can provide specific functionalities by integrating one or more Web services, which reduce the cost and workload of system development and increase the reusability and quality of software systems [1].
 The rapid growth of the number of web services brings severe challenges to the management and reuse of services.
 Service recommendation, a technology that recommends appropriate component services for mashup developers during the development process, has emerged at the historic moment.

 Existing approaches on service recommendation can be approximately classified into three types according to the explicit or implicit information leveraged in the recommendation process: content-based recommendation, collaborative filtering (CF) based recommendation and hybrid recommendation.
-Content-based recommendation approaches recommend services based on similarities between service descriptions and explicitly specified requirements.【】 CF-based algorithms mine implicit invocation preferences according to service invocation history.【】 Furthermore, many hybrid recommendation approaches utilize other information of service usages, such as co-invocation and popularity, to improve recommendation performance 【】.
+Content-based recommendation approaches recommend services based on similarities between service descriptions and explicitly specified requirements.【】 CF-based algorithms mine implicit invocation preferences according to service invocation history.【】Hybrid approaches integrate explicitly requirements and implicit preferences to make recommendations.
+Furthermore, many hybrid recommendation approaches utilize other information of service usages, such as co-invocation and popularity, to improve recommendation performance 【】.

+(a) Static mashup development scenario (b) Interactive mashup development scenario

-Existing service recommendation approaches are designed for mashup development in static scenarios, that is, they simultaneously recommend all candidate services for the mashup to be developed,In most practical development scenarios, developers gradually select component services.
-The scenario summarized from the real experience of mashup developers can be described as follows.
-Suppose a developer wants to build a new mashup and enters his functional requirement into service recommendation system (SRS).
-Then SRS analyzes the requirement and generates a list of candidate services, from which the developer selects one or a few component services as needed.
-If the recommendation result does not fully satisfy the requirement of the developer, SRS needs to continue to generate a new service list according to the requirement and the selected services.
+Existing service recommendation approaches are designed for mashup development in static scenarios, that is, they simultaneously recommend all candidate services for the mashup to be developed,, which is indeed a single-turn recommendation.
+In most practical development scenarios, developers gradually select component services with the interaction with the service recommendation system (SRS) ..
+The interactive scenario summarized from the real experience of mashup developers can be described as figure1.(b).
+Suppose a developer wants to build a new mashup and enters his functional requirement into SRS. in the first stage, SRS analyzes the requirement and generates a list of candidate services, from which the developer selects one or a few component services as needed.
+If the recommendation result does not fully satisfy the requirement of the developer, the recommendation process gets into the second stage, where SRS needs to continue to generate a new service list according to the requirement and the selected services.
 This step loops until the mashup is completely set up.
-Such scenario is different from the traditional static developing scenario, and it also has some special requirements for SRS.
+Such an online interactive scenario is different from the traditional static scenario, and it also has some special requirements for SRS.

 The entire developing process is indeed a session or transaction.
 On the one hand, what a developer concerns in this process is how to realize his current short-term goal, that is, how to select some component services in terms of their functions and their relationship.
-And the mashups that the developer built before have little impact on the current session.
 On the other hand, this session is an integral whole and next service is supposed to coordinate with the selected services to meet the developer’s requirements.
 Therefore, SRS ought to consider the complex interaction among the mashup to be built, the selected services and next service when making recommendations.